The Importance of Communicating With Your Child

 Allow the storm to pass – It’s okay for parents not to be able to fix everything.
 Kids can be angry or sad and that’s okay.

 At any time, these matters need to be discussed on our teens, like safety, health, morality, and sex!
-If you have any doubts about your child’s behavior or you don’t know how to react to a certain situation, you may need to seek online counseling with a reputable company like BetterHelp.
+If you have any doubts about your child’s behavior or you don’t know how to react to a certain situation, you may need to seek counseling.